 - The 7 notes in an octave in music (the 8th being a repeat of the first).

-Sacred geometry is the blueprint of the natural world and the basis of all form.
-It is an ancient science that explores and explains the energy patterns that create and unify all things and reveals the precise way that the energy of the Universe organises itself.
+It is the blueprint of the natural world and the basis of all form.
+It is an ancient science that explores and explains the energy patterns that create and unify all things, to reveal the precise way that the energy of the Universe organises itself.
 On every scale, every natural pattern of growth or movement conforms inevitably to one or more geometric shapes.
 This principle of interconnectedness, inseparability and union provides us with a continuous reminder of our relationship to the whole, a blueprint for the mind to the sacred foundation of all things created.
 A summary for people of all ages is http://www.slideshare.net/emckusick/sacred-geometry-overview

-Sacred geometry ascribes symbolic and sacred meanings to certain geometric shapes and certain geometric proportions.
+Symbolic and sacred meanings are ascribed to certain geometric shapes and certain geometric proportions.
 It is associated with the belief that a god is the geometer of the world.
 The geometry used in the design and construction of religious structures such as churches, temples, mosques, religious monuments, altars, and tabernacles has sometimes been considered sacred.
 The concept applies also to sacred spaces such as temenoi, sacred groves, village greens and holy wells, and the creation of religious art.
 Ref: https://en.wikipedia.org/wiki/Sacred_geometry

 Geometric ratios, and geometric figures were often employed in the architectural designs of ancient Egyptian, ancient Indian, Greek and Roman.
 Medieval European cathedrals also incorporated symbolic geometry.
 Indian and Himalayan spiritual communities often constructed temples and fortifications on design plans of mandala and yantra.
 Ref: https://en.wikipedia.org/wiki/Sacred_geometry (Art and Architecture).